d-morrison/IntroStatActivities/_book/03-A05-EDA-quantitative.md

 \vspace{0.8in}

 12. Report the mean budget amount for the PG rating.
+Use appropriate notation.

 \vspace{0.3in}

 13. Report the mean budget amount for the R rating.
+Use appropriate notation.

 \vspace{0.3in}

 14. Calculate the difference in mean budget amount for movies in 2016 with a PG rating minus those with a R rating.
-Use appropriate notation.
-Label group 1 as PG rating and group 2 as R rating.
+Use appropriate notation with informative subscripts.

 \vspace{0.8in}